nstreif/sts-hld-rec/md-files/HLD.md

 ### Self-contained with bridges

-Each chapter and phase is self-contained with bridges to other relevant chapters, not dependencies that block progress.
+Each chapter and phase is self-contained with bridges to other relevant phases, not dependencies that block progress.

 ### Concrete deliverables